 - Just one of many combinations possible in Might and Magic.
 Everyone can learn to use the bow (including crossbows) in addition to his or her primary weapon (with other weapons being very class specific, the primary weapon is often something other than a sword).
 There is one exception in the late-game of VI and VII: blasters.
 You can wield them together with bows (blasters go in the right hand slot, while bows go on the back), but blasters always takes precedence when attacking (melee weapons take precedence if they are close enough to attack.
 Blasters are ranged weapons in the melee slot...), so the only point in going blaster-and-bow is using the bow as a Stat Stick.

 - Arcanum: Of Steamworks & Magick Obscura characters can be built who switch between guns or bows and melee weapons, but carrying multiple weapons of your chosen type is also common because Breakable Weapons is in effect and swords are no good for breaking open stubborn chests.

-- In Dynasty Warriors 5 (and the games that came before it), all characters can switch between their normal weapon and a bow.
+- In Dynasty Warriors 5 (and the games that came before it), all characters can switch between their primary weapon and a bow.
 The bow is more or less useless, though.
 Unless its used by Huang Zhong or Xiahou Yuan, who incorporates the bow much more into their move sets, and can shoot out muliple wide waves of 5 arrows rapidly.